kej715/DtCyber/NOS1.3/README.md

 contains the following files:

 - **OPL485** : a *MODIFY* program library containing the source code of the operating system and various utility programs.
+Modsets have been pre-applied to correspond with executables on the supplied deadstart tape.
 - **SYSTEM** : a working copy of the system's deadstart file.

 In addition, the system's hardware configuration includes an auxiliary disk pack